 How to Become a Better Climber – Lesson 2

 This series is supposed to help you become a better climber.
-In the first lesson I asked you to describe the hill you want to climb as specific as possible.
-It’s important to have that hill in mind when you continue your optimization process.
+In the first lesson, I asked you to describe the hill you want to climb as specific as possible.
+It’s essential to have that hill in mind when you continue your optimization process.

-As you already know, body weight is important when you go uphill and/or accelerate.
+As you already know, body weight is essential when you go uphill or accelerate.
 The steeper the hill, the greater importance of your body weight.
-Thus, most readers of this blog are likely to improve their uphill performance simply by reducing their body weight.
-If you have watched just a few mountain stages from the Tour de France, you have probably also heard about the term Watts per Kilogram instead of just Watts, because Watts per Kilogram is a better predictor of performance in the mountains.
+Thus, most blog readers are likely to improve their uphill performance simply by reducing their body weight.
+If you have watched just a few mountain stages from the Tour de France, you have probably also heard about the term Watts per Kilogram instead of just Watts because Watts per Kilogram is a better predictor of performance in the mountains.

-It is obvious that Watts per Kilogram is a good indicator of who will perform well in the mountains.
-But several other factors come into play, too, making race predictions more complicated e.g. bike weight to rider ratio, gradient, wind resistance and tactics.
-Even though, prediction of performance from the metric Watts per Kilogram is too simplified, it is one of the best predictors we have.
-The modified term Watts per kilogram^X, (using a value of X between 0 and 1 depending on gradient etc.) will, at least in theory, possibly be a more precise predictor of performance.
+Watts per Kilogram is a good indicator of performing well in the mountains.
+But several other factors also come into play, making race predictions more complicated, such as bike weight to rider ratio, gradient, wind resistance, and tactics.
+Even though the prediction of performance from the metric Watts per Kilogram is too simplified, it is one of the best predictors we have.
+The modified term Watts per kilogram^X (using a value of X between 0 and 1 depending on gradient etc.) will, at least in theory, possibly be a more precise predictor of performance.

-It is also important to remember that body weight plays an important role on the flats every time you accelerate your bike.
-It might not affect your maximum speed on the flat, but it will surely affect the time before you reach your maximum speed.
+It is also important to remember that body weight plays a vital role on the flats every time you accelerate your bike.
+It might not affect your maximum speed on the flat, but it will indeed affect the time before you reach your maximum speed.

-To a sprinter body weight might not be as big an issue as it is for a climber, but extra kilograms (dead meat) will always have a negative influence on your performance.
+To a sprinter, body weight might not be as big an issue as it is for a climber, but extra kilograms (dead meat) will always negatively influence your performance.

 Analyze Your Body Weight

 There are many ways to analyze your body composition.
-One of the cheapest and most reliable test instruments is actually a mirror.
-If you take a look in the mirror it is easy for you to determine if you are slim, overweight or obese.
-It is a fast way to decide whether you should loose some additional kilograms to achieve better results.
-A mirror does not lie…
+One of the cheapest and most reliable test instruments is a mirror.
+If you look in the mirror, it is easy to determine if you are slim, overweight, or obese.
+In addition, it is a fast way to decide whether you should lose some additional kilograms to achieve better results.
+A mirror does not lie.

-If you want to get an objective value the easiest way is to measure is your body weight.
-Please remember that there is a day to day variation that should be taken in account, so it is recommended to do a couple of measurements on different days.
+If you want to get an objective value, the easiest way is to measure is your body weight.
+Please remember that there is a day-to-day variation that should be taken into account, so it is recommended to do a couple of measurements on different days.

-A mirror and a measurement of body weight is normally more than enough to decide whether weight loss makes sense.
+A mirror and a measurement of body weight are normally more than enough to decide whether weight loss makes sense.

 You now have a sense of how much weight should be lost.
 But, there are situations where it may be necessary to have a more precise picture of your body composition.

-If you are a elite cyclist, you might be looking for small advantages that can be difficult to diagnose with just a mirror and a weight in the bath room.
-Extreme optimized body compositions need better and more precise measurements to achieve the desired goals.
+If you are an elite cyclist, you might be looking for small advantages that can be difficult to diagnose with just a mirror and a weight in the bathroom.
+However, extremely optimized body compositions need better and more precise measurements to achieve the desired goals.

-Dual Energy X-ray Absorptiometry DXA-scanning is currently considered the golden standard for body composition testing.
-DXA is the measurement I use on the hospital where I work and it is a great tool for measuring body composition.
-The principle is that two different X-rays scan the body and interact differently with fat, bone and lean body mass.
-This makes it possible to estimate fat tissue, bone mass and lean body mass.
+Dual Energy X-ray Absorptiometry DXA-scanning is currently the golden standard for body composition testing.
+DXA is the measurement I use in the hospital where I work, and it is an excellent tool for measuring body composition.
+The principle is that two different X-rays scan the body and interact differently with fat, bone, and lean body mass.
+This makes it possible to estimate fat tissue, bone mass, and lean body mass.

-Bioelectric Impedance Analysis BIA is a more affordable, but less precise estimate of body fat percentage.
-You might have seen BIA in fitness centers or maybe you have one at home.
+Bioelectric Impedance Analysis BIA is a more affordable but less precise estimate of body fat percentage.
+You might have seen BIA in fitness centers, or maybe you have one at home.
 The principle is that a small electrical current is sent through the body.
-The resistance varies between adipose, muscular and skeletal tissue, thus it is possible to estimate the fat percentage.
-Though, it is possibly in theory, it is less precise than the DXA scan.
+The resistance varies between adipose, muscular, and skeletal tissue; thus, it is possible to estimate the fat percentage.
+However, though it is possible in theory, it is less precise than the DXA scan.